guyfromtheke/guyfromtheke/content/about.md

     title: "About"
 ---

-# Welcome to My Personal Corner on the Web
+# Welcome to My Personal Corner on the internet.

 Hello there!
 I'm the @guyfromtheke, also known as Duncan Njoroge, Infrastructure Engineer during the day, Homelabbing during my free time and wannabe musician if i can get a hold of my dusty guitar(s?). :)